SolidHal/PrawnOS/README.md

 ### Image Download

-If you don't want to or can't build the image, a download will be made available before next week
+If you don't want to or can't build the image, you can find downloads under <releases> https://github.com/SolidHal/PrawnOS/releases

 ### Dependencies